 - Signing in and providing contact information when gathering in classrooms and other spaces for contact tracing purposes

 Participants who are unable to adhere to the above guidelines or who would simply prefer to avoid gathering in person may opt to participate via Zoom at no cost.
-Zoom details below:
+Pre-registration is required using the following link: